succeun/sysgram/docs/guides/node.md

 * `$_$()`: Connect nodes in both direction. (like `<->`)
 * `_()`: Connect nodes in no direction.
 Undirected. (like `-`)

-?> [Diagrams using Python](https://diagrams.mingrammer.com/) used operator overloading, but **Sysgram** was implemented as a function due to JavaScript syntax limitations.
+?> [Diagrams using Python](https://diagrams.mingrammer.com/) used operator overloading, but **Sysgram.js** was implemented as a function due to JavaScript syntax limitations.

 ```js
 var { EC2 } = diagrams.aws.compute